TL;DR

 | Cancer Cover | The level of cover for cancer diagnosis and treatment.
 This is a core part of most policies and is often very comprehensive. | A crucial element.
 Most policies offer extensive cover, including access to drugs not yet available on the NHS. |

-Working with a broker ensures you don't pay for cover you don't need and that your policy is perfectly aligned with your priorities as a business leader.
+Working with a broker can help support you don't pay for cover you don't need and that your policy is perfectly aligned with your priorities as a business leader.
 Furthermore, when you arrange PMI or life insurance through WeCovr, we offer attractive discounts on other forms of cover, such as home or business insurance, providing consolidated value.

 While PMI is your strategic safety net, you can take practical steps right now to mitigate the risks of digital burnout.